Project-Management-Assignment-ACU/BlogLite/blog_plan.md

 ---
 ### Project Completion
-All tasks have been completed successfully.
-The blog application has been fully implemented with:
-- Complete front-end templates and styling
-- Fully functional back-end with models, views, and URLs
-- Comprehensive testing and documentation
-- Demo data with fixture files
-- Ready for deployment

-Project completed on time and according to specifications. 🎉
+Project is still in progress.
+While front-end and back-end tasks have been completed successfully, QA and documentation tasks are still pending.

+Project not fully completed, pending Member C's tasks. 🔄